Stress fractures: understanding a common injury among athletes and learning how to prevent them

 Diagnosis: why imaging is essential

-The diagnosis is based first on a precise interrogationThis includes training history, recent changes, and the exact location of the pain.
+The diagnosis begins with a thorough interview, including training history, recent changes, and the precise location of the pain.
 Clinical examination often suggests a stress fracture, but it is rarely sufficient on its own.

-A early diagnosis is crucial to avoid progression to a complete fracture, which takes much longer to heal.
+A diagnosis Early intervention is crucial to avoid progression to a complete fracture, which takes much longer to heal.

 Treatment: respect the biological time of the bone